 - Boobs of Steel: She has one of the largest bust sizes in the game, and she can kick ass just as good as everyone else.

 - Deadpan Snarker: Like Elsa, she can get pretty sassy, especially when working with someone like Deadpool.

 - Dual Wielding: Wields a katana in one hand and her signature psychic knife in the other, effectively using them as a daisho (katana and wakizashi) set.

 - Fights Like a Normal: Keep in mind she's psychic, but usually she just uses her abilities to conjure energy blades and get into melee.
 In this she even uses actual swords laced with psionic energy.

-- Form-Fitting Wardrobe: Her leotard is very skintight.
+- Form-Fitting Wardrobe: Her infamous "ninja bathing suit" leotard, which despite the Adaptational Modesty is still very skintight.

 - Gorgeous Gaijin: She's quite possibly the most fanservicey character on the roster and is British, with an accent to match.

 - Graceful Ladies Like Purple: As usual, her overall color scheme evokes it.